Disease Guide ·Cushing's Disease ·2026

 What Causes Cushing's Disease

-Two main types: pituitary-dependent (85% of cases) — a benign pituitary tumor triggers excess cortisol production from the adrenal glands.
-Adrenal-dependent (15%) — a tumor directly on the adrenal gland overproduces cortisol.
-Iatrogenic Cushing's can also occur from long-term steroid medication use.
-Most common in dogs over 8 years old
+Two types: pituitary-dependent (85%) - a benign tumor triggers excess cortisol from adrenal glands.
+Adrenal-dependent (15%) - tumor on the adrenal gland overproduces cortisol.
+Iatrogenic form occurs from long-term steroid medication.
+Most common in dogs over 8 years old.

 Symptoms - What to Watch For

-Excessive drinking and urination (the most common complaint).
+Excessive drinking and urination (most common).
 Increased appetite.
 Pot-bellied appearance.
 Hair loss and thin skin.
-Recurrent skin and urinary infections.
-Panting, muscle weakness.
-Lethargy.
-Many owners initially dismiss these as normal aging signs.
-Symptoms develop gradually over months
+Recurrent infections.
+Panting, muscle weakness, lethargy.
+Many owners dismiss these as normal aging.
+Symptoms develop gradually over months.

 Diagnosis - $500-$1,500